 Can I call the office or email to check on the status of service?

-Yes if you pay an additional $35 rush fee.
-If not then, no please do not call or email every few days asking for a status.
-The status will be: “We are working on your case and will notify you after service or if we have any problems or issues.”
-If it was served then you would know as we would notify you.
+Yes, if you have payed an additional $35 rush fee.
+If not, please do not call or email every few days asking for a status.
+The status will be: “We are working on your case and will notify you after service or if we have any problems or issues”.
 We will take care of things and contact you if we have any problems or issues.
 If you do not hear from us, that is a good thing, that means we do not have any issues or problems to report and we are doing what you pay us to do.
-We will notify you after service.
-Then we will track your case and provide you with updates.
+We will notify you after service, then we will track your case and provide you with updates.
 Please know we will take good care of your case and contact you when needed.

-After the subject is served with the Notice of Small Claim, when is my court date?
+What happens after the subject is served with the Notice of Small Claim?
+When is my court date?

 a.
 Pay the claim in full, including court costs, and file proof of payment or delivery with the court.